MatthewDavidGoodman/opening-trading-boost/README.md

 # Opening Trading Boost

-Opening Trading layer for retail-hype names.
+Opening Trading layer using hype names stocks.

 The idea is simple: before a broader intraday strategy starts trading, use early order book behavior to decide which symbols are worth activating, which should be watched, and which should be skipped.